-Windows 7 is available at the desktop in all 70 computing labs, offices, libraries, and Academic Learning Centers throughout the College community.
-These labs are all equipped with internet connectivity through the College's Wide Area Network (WAN) infra-structure, and links to the New Jersey Higher Education Network (NJEDge).
+Windows 10 is available at the desktop in all 80 computing labs, libraries, and Academic Learning Centers throughout the College community.
+These labs are all equipped with Internet connectivity through the College's Wide Area Network (WAN) infrastructure, and links to the New Jersey Higher Education Network (NJEDge).
 Specialty applications include multimedia and Web development, Computer Aided Drafting/Computer Aided Manufacturing (CAD/CAM), computer game design, and desktop publishing using industry standard tools.

-Library applications include web-based databases such as

-Academic Search Premier, Lexis-Nexis, and Science Direct.
-The Library electronic card catalog is available from any computer with internet access.
+Library applications include web-based databases such as Academic Search Premier, Lexis-Nexis, and Science Direct.
+The Library electronic catalog is available from any computer with Internet access.

-Each student is provided with access to web services trough Owl's Nest and a college e-mail account, which includes access to Microsoft Office 365 and personal cloud storage.
+Each student is provided with access to web services through the Owl's Nest portal, via web browser or mobile application.
+Students are also provided with a college e-mail account, which includes access to Microsoft Office 365 and personal cloud storage.
 This allows the student to communicate with others, including his/her instructor, electronically.
-With over 150 course related applications available, as well as networked laser printers throughout the College, there is a seamless integration of technology as a vital tool in the program of study.
+With over 150 course related applications, as well as networked laser printers throughout the College, there is a seamless integration of technology as a vital tool in the program of study.

-The IT help desk is the central point of contact for the provision of all services offered by the office of Information Technology.
+The IT help desk is the central point of contact for the provision of all services offered by the IT Department.
 To maintain a consistent and standard response process to help desk calls, IT uses a help desk software coupled with tiered response procedures.
-Our IT help desk provides email, telephone and walk-in support for students, faculty, and staff for a wide variety of technology areas.
-Issues such as account problems, password resets, network/wireless access, online and self-service applications, software and hardware and mobile device support can all be accommodated by the IT help desk.
-The IT help desk may be reached at techsupport@ucc.edu or extension 7979 for the Cranford campus, extension 3567 for the Plainfield campus, extension 2355 for the Kellogg building, and 2349 for the Lessner building.
+Our IT help desk provides email, telephone, and walk-in support for students, faculty, and staff for a wide variety of technology areas.
+Issues such as account problems, password resets, network/wireless access, online and self-service applications, hardware/software support, and mobile device support can all be accommodated by the IT help desk.
+The IT help desk may be reached at techsupport@ucc.edu or extension 7979 for the Cranford Campus, extension 3567 for the Plainfield campus, extension 2355 for the Kellogg building, and 2349 for the Lessner building.